 According to Scottish Widows’ latest retirement report, six in 10 young women aren’t saving enough for retirement, and a quarter aren’t putting anything aside at all.
 That’s one in four women who might end up with nothing but the State Pension in retirement.
 In contrast, less than one in five men aren’t saving for retirement.

 Our own research also highlights the imbalance between how much men and women are saving for the future.
-We looked at all the pensions we’ve reviewed since May this year and found that women have an average pension pot value of £17,898, compared to £25,271 for men¹.
+We looked at all the pensions we’ve reviewed and found that women have an average pension pot value of £17,898, compared to £25,271 for men¹.